NVIDIA-AI-Blueprints/ambient-healthcare-agents/README.md

 For more detailed information on ethical considerations for the models, please see the Model Card++ Explainability, Bias, Safety & Security, and Privacy Subcards.

 **Report Issues:** Please report security vulnerabilities or NVIDIA AI Concerns [here](https://www.nvidia.com/en-us/support/submit-security-vulnerability/).

 ---

+## Security Considerations

+Please be aware of the following security considerations when using this repository:

+- **Credential Management:** Never hard-code sensitive credentials (API keys, passwords, etc.) in code or configuration files.
+Use environment variables or a secrets manager.
+- **NGC API Key:** The application requires and processes an NVIDIA NGC API key.
+Treat your key as sensitive; do not expose it publicly or commit it to source control.
+- **Network Exposure:** By default, several services run locally and may expose network ports.
+Restrict access with firewalls or Docker network settings as appropriate for your environment.
+- **User Data Protection:** Uploaded audio files and generated medical notes may contain personally identifiable information (PII) or protected health information (PHI).
+Ensure secure storage and proper data handling in accordance with applicable regulations (e.g., HIPAA, GDPR).
+- **Dependencies:** Review all dependencies and container images for known vulnerabilities.
+Keep your dependencies up to date.
+- **Container Security:** Do not run containers with unnecessary privileges.
+Use the least privilege principle.
+- **Vulnerability Reporting:** If you discover any security issues or vulnerabilities in this repository, please follow the reporting instructions in the [SECURITY.md](./SECURITY.md) file.

+---